The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 to her: “Are we the marks?”

-Having been bludgeoned by the many raves for the show, I started with season three, daring it to lose me.
+Having been bludgeoned by the many raves for the show, I started with Season 3, daring it to lose me.
 Well, in a week of stolen bingeing time immediately

-and three all the more for the reverse engineering of the storylines.
+following the Season 3 finale, I had churned through the rest, enjoying tone and two three all the more for the shaping of the storylines.
 Exemplary of that is the bitterly etched backstory of Marisa Abela’s Yasmin (some will have seen her doing her own singing in the Amy Winehouse biopic, Back to Black), which is finally vouchsafed in the lattermost episodes.
 If the writers’ room and the show’s cabal of directors (including at times the co-creators) have fallen in love with her attractiveness and thrown much screen time her way, it’s hard to blame them.

 Yasmin’s self-awareness doesn’t’ really act as a drag on what she calls her “polyamorous” nature; in closing this rant of recommendation, perhaps it’s not indiscreet to quote a realization from Yasmin that definitely pays off around cliff-hanger time: “I’m good at making people feel like I love them.”